 This will let you *show some text* in bold.

-This will let you /show some text/ in italics.
+This will let you /show some te8xt/ in italics.

 This will let you _show some text_ that is underlined.

 In the above examples, “show some text” would be bolded in the first sentence, italicized in the second sentence, and underlined in the third sentence.
 Note that when modifying text using these symbols, there must be a space preceding the first “*”, “/” or “_” that you use, with a character immediately following this symbol, and there must be a space immediately after the last “*”, “/” or “_”, with a character immediately preceding this symbol.
 So here are some examples that would not work: